gorkem/penfold/README.md

 ### Configuration
 Requires some environment variables to be set to work.
 See [penfold.ts](./penfold.ts) for configuration information.

+When running locally setting `MONGODB_HOST` and `MONGODB_DATABASE` should be enough depending on the configuration for your local mongo installation.

 Also notice the environment variables required by the adapter.
 By default penfold uses mattermost and the configuration information for mattermost adapter can be found in [here](https://github.com/loafoe/hubot-matteruser#environment-variables)

 ### Deploying on Openshift